-Validate the ASM vRO Plugin API
+Validate the ASM vRO Integration API

 Make sure that the ASM Integration API is available.
-One quick way to validate this is by finding the ASM API in the API Explorer of the ν RO client.
+One quick way to validate this is by finding the ASM API in the API Explorer of the vRO client.

 - 1. In the top right corner of the vRO client, click the Tools tab and expand it. - 2.
-Then click API Explorer from the drop-down menu.
+Then click API Explorer selection from the drop-down menu.

 It brings up a window that shows the API Explorer, locate ASM SDK module from the explorer.

-The API Explorer can be helpful when users are scripting with the ASM vRO plugin API.
-The API Explorer shows Javadoc-style documentations for the types and scripting objects.
+Validating ASM vRO Integration Inventory Object